fahnestockj/megalopa/README.md

 A static site generator built from scratch!

 Including:
-- A Markdown -> Html parser
+- A Markdown -> HTML converter
 - A web server with live reload
 - A CLI (using clap)

 WIP:
-- Html Templating for theme creation (and sharing)
+- A Mustache 🥸 compliant HTML templating engine

 ### Installation